 Rewards from Airlines or Airline Credit Cards

 Most airlines have their own frequent flier clubs and have also introduced their own branded credit cards in conjunction with their rewards program, giving you the opportunity to earn even more airline miles.
 The downside of airline miles awarded from an airline is that you can only use them with that specific airline and often there are restrictions on when and how they can be used and sometimes they expires.
-They will draw you in with large promotions, such as 40,000 points for enrolling plus cheap companion tickets, some as low as $99, like from US Airways.
+They will draw you in with large promotions, such as 40,000 points for enrolling plus cheap companion tickets, some as low as $99.
 This is a good deal ONLY if you are flexible with your travel and the airline is a convenient choice with many travel destination options.